 It offers built-in support for typical tasks that an application needs to perform, such as data binding, type conversion, validation, exception handling, resource and event management, internationalization, and more.

-What we can do with Spring Boot?
+What can we do with Spring Boot?

 Key Features of Spring Boot